top of page

 home-condo-leasing.jpg

-Based on the Ontario
+Based on the Ontario Consumer Price Index

-the guideline on rent increases
+(CPI), the guideline on rent increases for 2023

-for 2023 in Ontario is 2.5
+in Ontario is 2.5 percent.
+The guideline

-to most residential rental
+applies to most residential rental

-accommodations covered by
+accommodations covered by the

-the residential tenancies act.
+residential tenancies act.

-buildings occupied for the first time after November 15, 2018, social housing units, long-term care homes, or commercial property.
+It does not apply to rental units in buildings occupied for the first time after November 15, 2018, social housing units, long-term care homes, or commercial property.

 The rent increase guideline is the maximum most landlords can raise a tenant's rent without the approval of the landlord and tenant board (ltb).
 It is applicable to most rent increases between January 1 and December 31, 2022.